 Intermittent Fasting While Breastfeeding: What to Know

 Quick Answer: The evidence on intermittent fasting during breastfeeding is limited, and most experts advise caution.
 Short overnight fasts of 12 hours are likely safe for most breastfeeding mothers with adequate caloric intake.
-Longer fasts may affect milk supply and milk composition.
+Longer fasts have been shown to change milk composition — several small studies of Ramadan fasting found falls in minerals such as zinc, magnesium and potassium.
+Whether they reduce milk supply has not been established either way; the caution rests on absent evidence, not on a measured effect.
 The safest approach to postpartum weight loss while breastfeeding is a modest caloric deficit (no more than 500 calories below maintenance) through nutrient-dense eating, not aggressive fasting protocols.

 IMPORTANT MEDICAL DISCLAIMER